 The post office WILL NOT forward your renewal notice.
 Submit a change of address at newjersey.mylicense.com/eGov.

-If you will not be completing the required number of credits by the extended deadline, you should consider placing your license in inactive status.
+If you will not be completing the required number of credits by Dec.
+31, 2023, you should consider placing your license in inactive status.
 If you erroneously requested an active license for the next triennial, contact the board immediately and request to change your license status to inactive.
 You should not hold yourself out as an active CPA or practice accountancy in the State of New Jersey if you have not complied with the CPE requirements.
 The board can impose severe financial penalties should you maintain your active license with a CPE deficiency.

 Also, the licensee is primarily responsible for documenting the satisfaction of CPE.
 All 120 hours of CPE must be obtained from: